Kitware/candela/CONTRIBUTING.md

 ### Running the test suite locally

 You can and should run the testing suite locally when working on your own pull request.
-To do so, issue the following command after building your local version of Candela from source:
+To do so, issue the following commands after building your local version of Candela from source:

     $ npm run test